Asset parameters 2

 Asset value divided by margin cost.
 Determined by the account's buying power, i.e. the asset amount that can be purchased with account currency.
 MarginCost and Leverage can be converted into each other: MarginCost = LotAmount * Asset price * CCValue / Leverage = Asset price / Leverage * PIPCost / PIP.

 The number of contracts per lot with the current asset.
 Determines the minimum order size and depends on the lot size of the account.
 For currencies, the lot size of a micro lot account is normally 1000 contracts; of a mini lot account 10000 contracts; and of a a standard lot account 100000 contracts.
 Some brokers offer also lot sizes that are a fraction of a contract, f.i.
 0.1 contracts per lot for certain CFDs.

 The initial asset price taken from the asset list.
 Can be used - when desired - to adapt MarginCost to the changes of the asset price in the backtest (current MarginCost = Initial MarginCost * Asset Price / InitialPrice).
-Most brokers do not adapt their MarginCost continously to the price, but in separate steps of a multiple of the account currency unit.
+Many brokers do not adapt their MarginCost continously, but in monthly intervals or at special events.

-var, read/only (edit the Asset List for permanently changing asset parameters).
+var, read/only if not mentioned otherwise (edit the Asset List for permanently changing asset parameters).

 // set stop / profit target at a fixed pip distance